nigelpoulton/ckad/1 Application Design and Build/3 Understand Jobs and CronJobs/answers.md

 ### Task 5

-Reconfigure the CronJob defined in `scheduled.yml` so that new Pods new Pods will not start if existing ones are still running.
+Reconfigure the CronJob defined in `scheduled.yml` so that new Pods will not start if existing ones are still running.

 Re-deploy the updated configuration.